CodeGRU: Context-aware Deep Learning with Gated Recurrent Unit for Source Code Modeling: Conclusion

+This paper presented CodeGRU, a novel approach for source code modeling which captures source code's contextual, structural and syntactical information.
+The work proposed a novel approach which can capture the source code context by leveraging the token type information.
+The CodeGRU can effectively capture the right context even it is separated far apart in the code.
+CodeGRU further proposed a novel approach which learns variable size context while modeling the source code.
+The evaluation has shown that CodeGRU outperforms the state-of-the-art language models and help reduce the vocabulary size up to 24.93\% which suggest it can help minimize the out of vocabulary issue.
+We further evaluated CodeGRU with two software engineering applications: (1) source code suggestion, which can suggest multiple predictions for the next code token, and (2) code completion, which can complete whole next code sequence which shows that it is of practical use.

-In the future, we would like to evaluate our approach for the dynamic typed languages such as \textit{Python}.
-In dynamic type languages, a source code token can have different token types which makes it difficult to capture token types.
-We also aim at providing an end to end solution which can help software developers directly utilize these models.
+In the future, we would like to evaluate our approach for the dynamic typed languages.
+In dynamic type languages, a source code token can have different types which makes it difficult to capture the right context.
+We also aim at providing an end to end solution with a large data set which can help software developers directly utilize these models for both static and dynamic typed languages.
 Another limitation of deep learning based approaches is computation power, where training a new model require additional resources.
-A common software developer cannot afford to have a server or GPU based computer to train and utilize these models.
-There is a need for centralization of these languages model which can directly benefit software developers with minimum effort.
+A common software developer cannot afford to have a server or GPU based system to train these models.
+There is a need for centralizing these language models which can directly benefit software developers with minimum effort.

-\textbf{Acknowledgements:} We are thankful to all the anonymous reviewer that helped us improve our work greatly.